OUR WEEKLY COMMUNITY ACTIVITY UPDATE

 Week ending 15 February 2026

-We completed 25 orders this week, with 5 complicated orders awaiting the arrival of missing items.
+Of the 32 referrals/requests for assistance we received this week, we were pleased to help on 25 occasions, with 5 complicated requests awaiting the arrival of missing items.

 We had an emergency call for nappies and wipes for a female refugee living in Tangmere.
 She had used her last nappy and had no money to buy more.
 We were able to come to her aid.